Kaifungamedev/YTDownloader/readme.md

 ### optional arguments

 --audio...................downloads only the audio
 -res, --resolution........sets video resolution (default "720p")
--h,--help.................displays this message
+-h,--help.................displays this help message
 > **Note**:
-> when using -res you can change fps by adding fps in the end of video resolution (eg. 1080p60) will throw an error if video dose not support target fps
+> When using -res you can change fps by adding fps at the end of video resolution (eg. 1080p60) it will throw an error if the video does not support the target fps